The "Class Action" Story

 When Landecker introduced "our friendly local announcer" to play all the cuts, it's because initially I didn't know who we'd use to do the numbers.
 On the finished demo it's WABC's Dan Ingram who supposedly walks into the room.
 In fact, Dan had recorded those numbers for us as part of a different demo, and we decided to also use them in Class Action at the last minute.
 The conversations that appear to take place between Landecker and Ingram were completely fabricated from out-takes!

-JAM went on to produce many more custom packages for WLS, and our work is still heard on the station today.
+JAM went on to produce many more custom packages for WLS, even after the station changed from Musicradio to Talk Radio.
 In the years since 1978, the Class Action jingles have been used by over 130 different radio stations all over the world.
 But for radio people and jingle collectors, the Class Action demo seems to have become a quintessential souvenir of the era.
 And we appreciate it.